The Wildlife of Madagascar’s Magical Forests with Oliver Smart

 Located on the edge of longest canal system in the world; the Pangalanes Canal, the Palmarium Beach Lodge is a simple but comfortable lodge, ideal for families and those keen to see the wonderful aye aye.
 The lodge is located inside the private Le Palmarium Reserve which means nest of dreams in Malagasy.

-The lodge consists of 11 wooden bungalows with solid built en suite bathrooms and mosquito nets located on the shore of Lake Ampitabe.
-The bungalows have shared verandas with hammocks and are only a few steps from the lake’s sandy beach and are backed by a private littoral forest reserve, home to a wide range of endemic palms.
+The lodge consists of very simple wooden bungalows with solid built en suite bathrooms and mosquito nets located above the beds on the shore of Lake Ampitabe.
+The bungalows have shared verandas with hammocks and are only a short walk from the lake’s sandy beach and are backed by a private littoral forest reserve, home to a wide range of endemic palms.

 The restaurant has a very fresh menu as much of the food comes from the local market and the adjacent main lodge building has a small but comfortable lounge area and bar.
-The lodge is only accessible by boat and is around 4 hours from Andasibe and 1 hour from Manambato village.
-Due to its remote location, electricity is only available for limited hours and there is no Wi-Fi or facilities to use credit or debit cards at the lodge.
+The lodge is only accessible by boat and is around 4 hours total travel time from Andasibe including a 1-hour boat ride from Manambato village.
+Due to its remote location, electricity is only available for limited hours only (between 6 – 11 pm each evening) and there is no Wi-Fi, phone reception or facilities to use Credit or Debit Cards at the lodge.

 The Le Palmarium Reserve protects around 50 hectares of coastal littoral rainforest and provides a refuge for a good selection of native wildlife.
 The wildlife highlight is the population of currently eight aye ayes that live on a small forested islet on the edge of the lake.
 The aye ayes live wild on the island and forage naturally, but they are also offered coconuts by the local rangers each evening at a designated viewing area affording excellent eye levels.